 The spectacular Algarve coastline is the main attraction for many visitors, and many operators offer trips around Albufeira and further west down the coastline including Lagos.
-Boat trips are a great way to see some of the staggering coastal scenery up close. we’ve chartered small RIBs a couple of times to explore some of the rock arches, sea stacks and caves along the coast, and it’s a wonderful way to see some remarkable places.
+Boat trips are a great way to see some of the staggering coastal scenery up close. we’ve chartered small RIBs a couple of times to explore some of the rock arches, sea stacks and caves along the coast, and it’s a wonderful way to see some remarkable places like the Ponta da Piedade and its Lagos beaches.
 Boats depart from Albufeira marina.
 Routes covered include the Caves and Coastline trip west to the amazing sea caves at Benagil, and some go beyond there to Carvoeiro, yet another fantastic beach.
 Some boats venture as bit further out to sea to spot dolphins, which sometimes swim alongside.
 Another option is a speed boat or powerboat trip, for those who want a bit more adrenaline flowing.

 The marina was completed around a decade ago now, and it’s a pleasant enough spot for a drink or meal after a stroll down from the Old Town (which takes 20 to 30minutes, depending on your fitness).
 The main reason for most visits is the range of boat excursions on offer.

 Zoomarine is a huge theme park a few miles from Albufeira.
 The theme is water and wildlife, with a selection of fairground favourites from a mini-rollercoaster to a carousel, with a few watery rides, including one where you basically get to soak everyone else with water cannons.
 As for the wildlife, you see presentations with dolphins, seals, sea-lions, birds of prey and tropical birds.
 One of the most popular ‘extras’ is the Dolphin Emotions package, with which you get to swim with and hug a dolphin.
 The minimum age for this is six.